ad-l/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 Retry-After: <seconds>

 {
-  "request_id": "0123abcd",
+  "registration_id": "0123abcd",
 }

 ~~~

 The response contains a reference to the running operation which will eventually be available for the Signed Statement.

-If the client supplied a `request_id` then the Transparency Service MUST return the same request_id in the response.
+The Transparency Service MUST return a locally unique registration_id which can be used in subsequent calls to the Check Registration endpoint.
-If the client did not supply a `request_id` then the Transparency Service MUST return a locally unique request_id which can be used in subsequent calls to the Check Registration endpoint.
+A Transparency Service MAY assign different registration_id values to separate registrations of the same claim.

 If 202 is returned, then clients should wait until Registration succeeded or failed by polling the Check Operation endpoint using the identifier returned in the response.